inverse-inc/packetfence-dhcp-forwarder/README.md

 git clone https://github.com/inverse-inc/packetfence-dhcp-forwarder.git
 ```
 dhcp-forwarder-config-generator:

-Generates DHCP-Forwarder.toml configuration based on user selection of modified "getmac /fo csv /v" output, since it is currently impossible to use gopacket to list human readable interface name.
+* Generates DHCP-Forwarder.toml configuration based on user selection of modified "getmac /fo csv /v" output, since it is currently impossible to use gopacket to list human readable interface name.
-Asks for destination ip and port.
+* Asks for destination ip and port.
-The configuration file contains preconfigured BPF for DHCPREQUESTS(3) and DHCPACK(5).
-That can be modified directly in the configuration file.
+* Generated a preconfigured BPF for DHCPREQUESTS(3) and DHCPACK(5).
+That filter can be modified directly in the configuration file.

 Notes: Wireless device selection will not work.

 dhcp-forwarder:
-Takes DHCP-Forwarder.toml from the working directory and sends captured udp packet to configured destination host and port.
+Takes DHCP-Forwarder.toml from the working directory and sends captured UDP packet to configured destination host and port.

 dhcp-forwarder-installer: